henrytien/henry-notes/reading/design_patterns.md

 Adding new concrete types is done by modifying the client code to use a different factory, a modification that is typically one line in one file.
 The different factory then creates objects of a different concrete type, but still returns a pointer of the same abstract type as before — thus insulating the client code from change.
 This is significantly easier than modifying the client code to instantiate a new type, which would require changing every location in the code where a new object is created (as well as making sure that all such code locations also have knowledge of the new concrete type, by including for instance a concrete class header file).
 If all factory objects are stored globally in a singleton object, and all client code goes through the singleton to access the proper factory for object creation, then changing factories is as easy as changing the singleton object.[7]

+# Structural
+## Adapter pattern

+In software engineering, the adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.[1]
+It is often used to make existing classes work with others without modifying their source code.

+### Definition
+An adapter allows two incompatible interfaces to work together.
+This is the real-world definition for an adapter.
+Interfaces may be incompatible, but the inner functionality should suit the need.
+The adapter design pattern allows otherwise incompatible classes to work together by converting the interface of one class into an interface expected by the clients.